ntppool/monitor/client/cmd/ntppool-monitor/README.md

  - beta site: https://manage-beta.grundclock.com/manage/monitors
  - production site: https://manage.ntppool.org/manage/monitors

-Configure the system in `ntppool-monitor.yaml` (json and toml files are also supported).
-You can specify another configuration file with the `--config` parameter.

-    name:       "uspao1-abcd24.devel.mon.ntppool.dev"
-    api:
-      key:    "6051a5d7-xxxx-yyyy-1234-abcdef123456"
-      secret: "79f62ccc-xxxx-yyyy-9876-54321abcde12"

 ## Installation

 The monitor is supported on Linux and FreeBSD.
 Yum and deb package